bhadeshp/ciscoise-terraform-automation-aws-nodes/readme.md

 1. This project runs terraform module to deploy upto 58 ISE nodes(min:2 | max:58) on AWS based on User Input
 2. It deploys the required Infrastructure and configure ISE nodes as per user Input
-3. This module requires creation of minimun 2 subnets in the VPC infrastructure

 ## ISE Supported Versions
 - 3.1